cosmoinin/MGPT/README.md

 /MGPT$ ./mgpt Nk=100 kmin=0.001 kmax=0.2
 ```

 so the output will contain 100 k-points equally spaced in log intervals, from k=0.001 to kmax=0.2 h/Mpc.

-If you want to survey more precisely the BAO scale do
+If you want to survey with more accuracy the BAO signal in the power spectrum run

 ```
 /MGPT$ ./mgpt nquadSteps=400